pgexperts/handyrep/docs/setup.rst

 * passwordless sudo on all nodes
 * a writeable home directory on each node
 * ability to psql as postgres to all PostgreSQL servers in the cluster, using an md5 password.
-* a "handyrep" user in the database, with md5 login and the right to create schema and tables.
+* a "handyrep" user in the database, with superuser permissions.
 * ability to overwrite the archiving script, if applicable.

 In some cases, the HandyRep server may also be a node for one service or another, so also make sure that the handyrep user has ssh key login on its own server.